BIBD posts 14% fall in 2020 net profit - The Scoop

 BIBD Managing Director and Chief Executive Officer Mubashar Khokhar said the bank’s Go Cashless campaign contributed to a rise in digital transactions during Brunei’s COVID-19 outbreak last year.

-The bank’s digital banking penetration rate stood at 68 percent with over 18.4 million online transactions in 2020.
+The bank’s digital penetration rate stood at 68 percent with over 18.4 million online transactions in 2020.

 Online inter-bank transfer charges were waived last year as part of the government’s $450 million stimulus package to help businesses cope with the pandemic.